Andy Lloyd's Dark Star Blog

 Now we have two data points (seen in green in the diagram) which fall into the 'meta-stable' aligned cluster, as noted by Dr Batygin (6).
 Given the discussion about observational bias, it seems perfectly possible to me that as more discoveries are made, the population of this side of the fence will grow.
 Perhaps, in time, this side of the fence will be the dominant sector.
 In which case, it may be that the Caltech team have misinterpreted the initial data set as anti-aligned, when they are actually the meta-stable aligned grouping.
 I argued this early last year, citing evidence that Planet X is located in the opposite part of the sky to Caltech's preferred location in Orion (11).

 Of course, it's too early to say based upon just two new objects, but if that's the case, then, in the immortal words of Indiana Jones, "They're digging in the wrong place!"

 Written by Andy Lloyd, 3rd July 2017

 1) Cory Shankman et al "OSSOS VI.
-Striking Biases in the detection of large semimajor axis Trans-Neptunian Objects", 19th June 2017, accepted for publication by the The Astronomical Journal, https://arxiv.org/abs/1706.05348
+Striking Biases in the detection of large semimajor axis Trans-Neptunian Objects", 19 June 2017, accepted for publication by The Astronomical Journal,

 5) C. de la Fuente Marcos & R. de la Fuente Marcos "Evidence for a possible bimodal distribution of the nodal distances of the extreme trans-Neptunian objects: avoiding a trans-Plutonian planet or just plain bias?"
-21 Jun 2017, Accepted for publication in Monthly Notices of the Royal Astronomical Society: Letters, https://arxiv.org/abs/1706.06981v2
+Monthly Notices of the Royal Astronomical Society: Letters, 471:1, 21 Jun 2017,